-Secure your WP site with these common security settings.
+Secure your WP site with common security settings that you can selectively enable.
 Includes several security and anti-hacking features, plus some customization of your login screen.
 Disables certain functions/processes that are potential security issues.
-Shows your current htaccess file contents, so you can monitor any changes.
+Can block some comment spam (although our Block Comment Spam plugin https://wordpress.org/plugins/block-comment-spam-bots/ is more effective).
+Can ncrease memory allocations.
+Shows your current htaccess file contents with suggestions for improvements, so you can monitor any changes.

 We use this on all of our managed WordPress sites, as a convenient way to secure the sites without using a bunch of different plugins.

 - Activate the plugin through the ‘Plugins’ screen in WordPress